mayankk2308/kryptonite/README.md

 ### Post-Install
 1. The kernel extensions are automatically disabled on untested/beta versions of macOS.
 To enable them, follow [these instructions](https://github.com/mayankk2308/kryptonite#beta-versions-of-macos).
 2. If you want to boot directly into macOS without requiring to select the boot disk on every startup, follow [these steps](https://github.com/mayankk2308/kryptonite#automatically-booting-macos-via-kryptonite).
+3. If you tried using the **DEBUG** versions of the kexts and you have a much older slower mac, it may be possible that the system is not patched in time and may not work as expected.
+In that case, it is good to try the **RELEASE** version which should be faster.

 ## Uninstallation
 Uninstalling **Kryptonite** is very straightforward: